ibm-cloud-docs/containers/vpc_lbaas.md

 4. Verify that the Kubernetes `LoadBalancer` service is created successfully in your cluster.
 When the service is created, the **LoadBalancer Ingress** field is populated with a host name that is assigned by the VPC load balancer.

-  **The VPC load balancer takes a few minutes to provision in your VPC account.** You cannot access your app by using the host name of your Kubernetes `LoadBalancer` service until the VPC load balancer is fully provisioned.
+  **The VPC load balancer takes a few minutes to provision in your VPC.** You cannot access your app by using the host name of your Kubernetes `LoadBalancer` service until the VPC load balancer is fully provisioned.
   {: note}
   ```
   kubectl describe svc myloadbalancer